 What is a credit card minimum payment?
-It’s the minimum a credit card company is willing to accept to keep your account in good standing.
+It’s the minimum amount of money a credit card company is willing to accept each month to keep your account in good standing.

 If you don’t even pay the minimum, the bank will probably charge you late fees, or worse.
-If you’re over a month late, the late payment may show up on your credit reports and impact your credit scores.
+If you’re over a month late, the late payment may show up on your credit reports and could damage your credit scores.

 If you have a high outstanding balance that you can’t pay off right away, a balance transfer offer may help you get the debt under control.
 To learn about some ways to approach paying off credit card debt, skip to this page.